kstrickland680/depression/README.md

 ## Overview
 This project analyzes depression data from a survey, found here: https://www.kaggle.com/francispython/b-depression

 I explore the data looking for correlations between various data points and depression.
-Major depression disorder is among the most prevelant mental disorders in the Unitd States.
+Major depression disorder is among the most prevelant mental disorders in the United States.
 It is diagnosed when a person experiences depressed mood for at least 2 weeks, combined with certain specfied symptoms which shows problems with biological functioning and ability to enjoy life.

 ## Business Problem